mdalai/self-driving-car-vehicle-detection/writeup_template.md

 I tried following heatmap thresholds: 1, 0.5, 0.75, 0.85, 0.95.
 Best: **heat_threshold = 0.75**.

 ### Here are six frames and their corresponding heatmaps, resulting bounding boxes:

 ![alt text][image62]

+### Create final pipeline and test results:

+![alt text][image7]

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+- Matplotlib image .PNG file reading pixel values [0,1].
+This screws up all my works in the first part.
+I just couldn't find the problem why my classifier works so poor.
+DO NOT Recommend convert [0,1] to [0, 255] and then scale it.
+Just keep the [0,1] and train the classifier.
+When reading the image frame, remember to divide by 255.
+- TOO SlOW applying pipeline into the video.
+I think following techniques can improve the processing speed:
+  - Incease pix_per_cell, cell_per_block from 8,2 to 16,4.
+  - Appy HOG feature extraction on the whole image once.
+  - Decrease spacial color size.
+(32,32) --> (16,16).
+It will decrease the feature amount.
+So that the model can process faster.
+- Still have many false positives, may apply:
+  - apply different sliding window sizes: (64,64), scale 1.2, scale 1.5.
+  - Keep tunning parameters when training the classifier.
+Find the best parameters by Sklearn GridSearchCV tool.
+  - Apply more training data to train the classifier.
+We need a better classifier.
+  - Try deep learning classifier which has CNN may work better.